Visual Studio: Debugger

 Visual Studio includes a debugger that works both as a source-level debugger and as a machine-level debugger.
 It works with both managed code as well as native code and can be used for debugging applications written in any language supported by Visual Studio.
 In addition, it can also attach to running processes, monitor, and debug those processes.
 If source code for the running process is available, it displays the code as it is being run.
 If source code is not available, it can show the disassembly.
 The Visual Studio debugger can also create memory dumps as well as load them later for debugging.
 Multi-threaded programs are also supported.
 The debugger can be configured to be launched when an application running outside the Visual Studio environment crashes.

 The Visual Studio Debugger allows setting breakpoints (which allow execution to be stopped temporarily at a certain position) and watches (which monitor the values of variables as the execution progresses).
 Breakpoints can be conditional, meaning they get triggered when the condition is met.
 Code can be stepped over, i.e., run one line (of source code) at a time.
 It can either step into functions to debug inside it, or step over it, i.e., the execution of the function body isn't available for manual inspection.
 The debugger supports Edit and Continue, i.e., it allows code to be edited as it is being debugged.
 When debugging, if the mouse pointer hovers over any variable, its current value is displayed in a tooltip ("data tooltips"), where it can also be modified if desired.
 During coding, the Visual Studio debugger lets certain functions be invoked manually from the Immediate tool window.
 The parameters to the method are supplied at the Immediate window.

 Designer

-Visual Studio includes a host of visual designers to aid in the development of applications.
+Visual Studio includes many visual designers to aid in the development of applications.
 These tools include: